bs"d Newsletter vol.2 issue 12 Queen in the Kitchen

 Why especially on the first Shabbos after Pesach do we make a Shlissel Challah?
 I mean, for most of us, we need an "easy" Shabbos, not one up to our elbows working in dough and waiting hours for it to rise.

-This time of is appropriate because in the spring, soon after Pesach, the B’nei Yisrael finally entered the Land of Israel.
-It was a time of transition in the seasons as well as in the way we received our sustenance.
+But it is exactly now that challah should on our mind.
+It was in the spring, soon after Pesach, we finally entered the Land of Israel.
+It was a time of transition in the seasons as well as in the way we received our "daily manna."

 We had been eating the gift of mann from Heaven and now had to begin